Festival Republic Limited

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Live Nation (Music) UK Limited, and its subsidiaries including (but not limited to) Festival Republic Limited, to ensure that slavery and human trafficking are not taking place in any part of our business or supply chains.

-Still to this day, slavery and human trafficking are a scourge on our society and can affect anyone, regardless of age, gender, race or nationality.
-We, at Festival Republic, do not believe that there is a place for such practices in today’s world and we recognise our responsibility, as a global company, to tackle such risks.
+Slavery and human trafficking remain a scourge on present-day society and can affect anyone, regardless of age, gender, race or nationality.
+We, at Festival Republic, recognise our responsibility as part of a global company to tackle such risks.
 We are committed to working ethically and with integrity in our business dealings to ensure that all individuals are treated with dignity and respect.
 Our aim is to continue to scrutinise and enhance the policies that we have in place to, one day, eradicate such practices altogether.

 Festival Republic Limited is a private limited company registered in England and Wales with registered offices at 30 St. John Street, London, England, EC1M 4AY.

 We are part of a group of companies that make up Live Nation Entertainment, Inc., which has over 20,000 employees globally and operates in 41 different countries.

 Live Nation Entertainment is the world’s leading live entertainment company comprising global market leaders: Ticketmaster, Live Nation Concerts and Live Nation Media & Sponsorship.
 We are dedicated to helping live music fans find concert tickets and information about their favourite artists and venues.
 We always work to the highest standards to ensure compliance with all applicable laws and regulations and expect these standards to be mirrored by anyone we work with.
 We are committed to ensuring that there is no modern slavery or human trafficking in our diverse and expansive supply chain.